zendesk/sunshine-conversations-desk/README.md

 5. Configure your secret keys and appToken

+  You'll need a managed account secret key which you can obtain from https://app.smooch.io/account.
+The key ID should have a `act_` prefix.

   Using the _settings.json.example_ file as a guide, create a _settings.json_ file that contains your appToken, secret key, key ID, and appId.

 6. Run it: